 The moment that the search party boarded, it was obvious that the messages were horribly accurate.
 The decks of the Ourang Medan were littered with the corpses of the Dutch crew.
-To a man, the victims were found with wide-eyed horror and faces twisted into sheer terror, arms trying to fight off … something.
+The victims were found with wide-eyed horror and their faces twisted into sheer terror, arms trying to fight off … something.
 Not even the ship’s dog escaped the terror of whatever had taken place.
 The canine was discovered to be in the midst of snarling at the cause.
 The Captain was found, as one might have expected, on his bridge.
 The remainder of the Bridge Officers were found in the wheelhouse and Chartroom.
 The Radio Operator, who presumably sent the distress call, was found at his station.
-The engineering crew were also found at their stations with precisely the same expressions on their faces.
+The engineering crew was also found at their stations with precisely the same expressions on their faces.

 This booklet, called Das Totenschiffin der Südsee, established the date as June 1947 and is often rumored to have been authenticated by a crewman aboard the Silver Star.
 It was also this booklet that mentioned the cargo hold and what might have been stored inside.
 According to this booklet, the cargo holds contained potassium cyanide and nitroglycerin.
-If this is actually true, then it could explain why there is no official records anywhere.
-To have these combustible items on a rough sea is tantamount to negligence of the most severe kind.
+If this is actually true, then it could explain why there are no official records anywhere.
+Certainly having these combustible items on a rough sea is tantamount to negligence of the most severe kind.
 It could also explain the subsequent explosion shortly after the salvage attempt was made.

 There are those who speculated that the ship was actually carrying a far more sinister and altogether more dangerous cargo.
-Biological weapons manufactured by Japanese scientists as the result of insidious experiments that even the Nazi regime would baulk at, could well have been smuggled out of Japan.
+Biological weapons manufactured by Japanese scientists as the result of insidious experiments that even the Nazi regime would balk at could well have been smuggled out of Japan.
 Known as Unit 731, it was designed to be a secret research and development meant to create the most dangerous chemical and biological weapons to help establish Japanese supremacy.
 Unit 731 was formed sometime in 1932 by a Japanese bacteriologist called Shirō Ishii who conducted terrible experiments during the Second World War.
 Is it feasible that Unit 731 was smuggled on a nondescript merchant vessel with a foreign crew to avoid drawing unwanted attention to what was taking place?
 If so, what went horribly wrong?